 This process may take some time depending on the packages and the speed of your internet.

-This makes the complete step-by-step guide on how you can use Kali Linux on Android, whether rooted on non-rooted
+This ma>Conclusion step-by-step guide on how you can use Kali Linux on Android, whether rooted on non-rooted

 Do consider that Kali Linux on Android may not be as functional as Kali Linux on PC but it will still be able to provide the most basic functions that you’d want from it.